Residential Credit Policy for 2013-14

-If you think you will have difficulty paying your bill, call us or visit srpnet.com before your account becomes past due, and we may be able to extend your payment deadline.
-In special circumstances, we may be able to direct you to social service agencies for financial assistance. you may be able to receive up to six payment extensions in 12 months, depending on the amount you owe, if your account:
+If you think you will have difficulty paying your bill, call us at (602) 236-8888 before your account becomes past due, and we may be able to extend your payment deadline.
+In special circumstances, we may be able to direct you to social service agencies for financial assistance.
+You may be able to receive up to six payment extensions in 12 months, depending on the amount you owe, if your account:

 - Has been active more than six months

 - Has no unpaid extension in the current or prior month

 What happens if my payment item is returned?